ladislav-zezula/FileTest/README.md

 ### How to build with WDK 6001
 1. Clone the repository `https://github.com/ladislav-zezula/WDK_6001`
 2. Clone the repository `https://github.com/ladislav-zezula/FileTest`
-3. Set the environment variable `WDK_DIR` to the folder where you cloned the WDK
+3. Set the environment variable `WDKDIR` to the folder where you cloned the WDK
 4. Run the build script
 ```
 :: Assume C:\Projects as the current folder